EC MOP Doubled to 10 Years 2026: EC Mortgage Guide | Nexus

 Editorial photograph of a marble showroom counter with a tall stack of white envelopes on the left representing first-timer ballots and a much shorter stack on the right representing second-timers

-90% of units reserved for first-timers in launch month, with the priority window extended to 2 years — first-timers go from underdog to overwhelmingly favoured.
+90% of units reserved for first-timers in launch month, with the priority window extended to 2 years, which tips the odds firmly toward first-time buyers.

 Under the old 70/30 split, second-timer demand often cleared by lunchtime on launch day.
-Under 90/10 plus a 2-year priority window, second-timers face a structural disadvantage:
+Under 90/10 plus a 2-year priority window, second-timers are now at a real disadvantage.

 Buyer TypePre-8 May 2026Post-8 May 2026